What is hereditary angioedema (HAE)?

 Hereditary angioedema (HAE) is a rare genetic disease that affects how the immune system controls inflammation.
 It causes repeated episodes of severe swelling of the skin, airway, and gastrointestinal system.
-Between 1 in 10,000 and 1 in 50,000 people have HAE worldwide.
+Worldwide, 1 in 10,000 to 50,000 people have HAE.

 Some people with HAE start noticing symptoms around puberty.
 If untreated, swelling attacks can increase.
 The timing, frequency, and severity of these attacks can be unpredictable and vary throughout a person’s life.
 Medication can reduce the frequency of attacks and make them less severe.

 HAE can be difficult to diagnose because its symptoms overlap with allergic reactions and common gastrointestinal illnesses.
 These include gastroenteritis, irritable bowel syndrome, appendicitis, diverticulitis, and pancreatitis.